adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/index.md

 sections:
   - type: hero_section
     title: Welcome to Mapping the Doctrine of Discovery Podcast
-    subtitle: 'Presented by the Indigenous Values Initiative '
+    subtitle: >-
+      Presented by the Indigenous Values Initiative, American Indian Law Alliance, and funded in part by the Syracuse University Engaged Humanities grant.
     content: >-
       A podcast for Web developers interested in building Jamstack websites.
       Hosted by Miles Tone.